REslim30/ATOMfeeds/README.md

     - Array of strings.
     - Handles concurrent requests

+### Notes on external libraries
+    - I used the following external libraries:
+        - Junit -> for unit tests.
+        - sqlite-jdbc -> for maintaining feeds.
+    - Please let me know if these are not allowed.

 ### Notes on Running
     - All processes should be run from the main parent directory.
 (Where this README.md is located)

 ### Note on lamport clocks
     - lamport clocks on the server are updated for: